Gloucester Resources Limited v Minister for Planning & Groundswell Gloucester Inc

 Subsequently, GRL and SCPL appealed the refusal of consent to the Land and Environment Court.
 Our client, Groundswell Gloucester, sought to be joined to the proceedings.

 Groundswell Gloucester is a non-profit community group formed by a group of Gloucester residents concerned with the environmental, social and economic future of the Stroud Gloucester Valley.
-Groundswell Gloucester strongly opposes the development of the Project.
+Groundswell Gloucester strongly opposed development of the Project.

 “GRL submits that the raising of the climate issue as proposed in a domestic Court if the Intervener were joined would not serve the purpose of improving this particular planning decision; and, instead, would be a “side show and a distraction”.
 I do not agree.”